 Step By Step To Create a File Upload Form in WordPress

-You can easily create a file upload form in WordPress so that the visitors can add media and files to the forms available in your website.
-Using this you can accept resume, Biodata and other important files extensions.
+You can easily create a file upload form in WordPress so that the visitors can add media and files to the forms available on your website.
+Using this you can accept resume, Biodata, and other important files extensions.

 This is a common requirement on forms such as

 - Event Registration Forms

 - Podcast for audio playback